-I am a Ph.D. student in Philosophy and Education at Teachers College, Columbia University working under the advisement of Dr. David Hansen and Dr. Megan Laverty.
-My research focuses on educational ethics, moral philosophy, and epistemology.
-Most recently, I contributed a chapter to The Cambridge Handbook of Democratic Education (2023) on democracy, critical theory, and local moral perception.
+I am a Ph.D. student in Philosophy and Education at Teachers College, Columbia University working under the advisement of Dr. Megan Laverty.
+My dissertation focuses on what it is to understand moral values and the concepts that underlie them, as well as how education can play a role in helping to cultivate the acquisition of moral understanding.
+Most recently, I contributed a chapter to The Cambridge Handbook of Democratic Education (2023) on democratic education, critical theory, and moral perception.
 I am also a research assistant for the mixed-methods National Ethics Project based out of the Edmond and Lily Safra Center for Ethics at Harvard University.
 I have been published in Educational Theory, the Journal of Philosophy and Education, and on_education, and I currently serve on the review board of Educational Theory.
-Since 2017, I have served on the executive committee of the North American Philosophy & Education Association (NAAPE).
-I also teach as an adjunct professor in the Philosophy Department at Fordham University and as an adjunct professor in the Education Program at Barnard College, Columbia University.
+I also teach as an adjunct professor in the Philosophy Department at Fordham University and as an adjunct associate professor in the Education Department at Barnard College, Columbia University.

-In my spare time, I enjoy film photography and printmaking.
+In my spare time, I enjoy film photography and rock climbing.

 M.Ed., Concentrations in Statistics and Philosophy, Graduate School of Education, Harvard University, Cambridge, MA